awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 1. \(Optional\) For **Encryption key**, do one of the following:
    + To use the AWS\-managed customer master key \(CMK\) for Amazon S3 in your account to encrypt the build output artifacts, leave **Encryption key** blank\.
 This is the default\.
-   + To use a customer\-managed CMK to encrypt the build output artifacts, in **Encryption key**, type the ARN of the CMK\.
+   + To use a customer\-managed CMK to encrypt the build output artifacts, in **Encryption key**, enter the ARN of the CMK\.
 Use the format `arn:aws:kms:region-ID:account-ID:key/key-ID`\.

 1. \(Optional\) Select **Privileged** only if you plan to use this build project to build Docker images, and the build environment image you chose is not provided by AWS CodeBuild with Docker support\.
 Otherwise, all associated builds that attempt to interact with the Docker daemon fail\.
 You must also start the Docker daemon so that your builds can interact with it\.
 One way to do this is to initialize the Docker daemon in the `install` phase of your build spec by running the following build commands\.
 Do not run these commands if you chose a build environment image provided by AWS CodeBuild with Docker support\.